-Grappling with grief: how a Wichita woman turned her loss into a resource for others
+Grappling with grief: How a Wichita woman turned her loss into a resource for others

 WICHITA, Kan.
-(KSNW) – The holidays come with intense feelings of grief for Wichita woman, Yolanda Thompson.
+(KSNW) – The holidays come with intense feelings of grief for Wichitan Yolanda Thompson.

 Thompson lost her sister, who she considered her best friend, to heart complications over eight years ago.
 She was still grieving the loss of her sister, Alisha, when she unexpectedly lost her husband, Aaron, right before the end of 2017.